 The following general requirements apply to stairrails and handrails (1926.1052(c)):

-Stairways with four or more risers or rising more than 30 inches (76 cm) in height—whichever is less—must be installed along each
+Stairways with four or more risers or rising more than 30 inches (76 cm) in height—whichever is less—must be installed with stair rails along each

 than 37 inches (94 cm) nor less than 36 inches (91.5 cm) from the upper surface of the stair rail to the surface of the tread, in line with the face of the riser at the forward edge of the tread.